 Specify the number of reboots or forced reboots as a number between one and three.
 When specifying twice or more, recovery will not be implemented when restoring.

-3. Click <OK>.
+3. Click the [OK] button.

 ^{} Note: Recovery operations including server switchover cannot be performed with PRIMEQUEST, SPARC Enterprise partition models with divided areas, or FUJITSU M10 in Building Block configurations.